Pushing the boundaries of 3D modeling to aid safe and successful practice procedures

 3D printing has transformed surgery planning over the last decade - putting 3D physical replicas of 2D patient scans into surgeons hands, and even going further in allowing them to practice operations well ahead of the real thing.
 As our understanding of this technology grows, so too does our desire to push boundaries to become even more creative in our use of it.
 Below, you’ll discover the story of one surgeon who tasked Axial3D with creating a highly innovative model to aid surgical planning and to help the patient to better understand the procedure.

 The surgeon in this case was to operate on a 20-year-old male patient with an extreme underbite.
-His correction plan involved cutting away parts of the patient’s jawbone from the skull and repositioning it, requiring micro millimeter precision, a lot of confidence in the plan.
+His correction plan involved cutting away parts of the patient’s jawbone from the skull and repositioning it, requiring micro millimeter precision and a lot of confidence in the plan.

 Inspired by another innovative Axial3D model, the surgeon reached out to Axial3D to create an anatomical model that included a moving jawbone which could be attached magnetically; a technique that gave him an incredibly realistic understanding of the underbite.
 He then carried out a practice procedure on the model, making the exact cuts he planned to make in the patient’s actual bone.
 This unique foresight gave him advanced knowledge of when he would cut into a hollow or through the patient’s bone and confirmed his plan was indeed the right one.